Overview

 GET /api/conversations/{id}/list-files | Agent Server: POST /api/bash/execute_bash_command with ls |

-GET /api/conversations/{id}/select-file | Agent Server: GET /api/file/download/{path} |
+GET /api/conversations/{id}/select-file | Agent Server: GET /api/file/download?path=... |

-POST /api/conversations/{id}/upload-files | Agent Server: POST /api/file/upload/{path} |
+POST /api/conversations/{id}/upload-files | Agent Server: POST /api/file/upload?path=... |

-GET /api/conversations/{id}/zip-directory | Agent Server: GET /api/file/download/{path} for individual files |
+GET /api/conversations/{id}/zip-directory | Agent Server: Download files individually via GET /api/file/download?path=... |

 Quick Reference: Endpoint Mapping